2-Hexanol

-2-Hexanol (or hexan-2-ol) is a six carbon alcohol in which the OH group is located on the second carbon atom.
+2-Hexanol (hexan-2-ol) is a six-carbon alcohol in which the hydroxy group (OH) is located on the second carbon atom.
 Its chemical formula is C6H14O or C6H13OH.
 It is an isomer of the other hexanols.
 2-Hexanol has a chiral center and can be resolved into two different enantiomers.

+Its toxicity is based on metabolism to hexane-2,5-dione.